fed/frontend/css/methodologies.md

 }
 ```

-Now all the elements are using classes, the common styles are combined into a reusable "skin" and nothing is unnecessarily repeated.
-We just need to apply the "skin" class to all the elements and the result will be the same as what the first example would produce, except with less code and a possiblity for further reuse.
+Now all the elements are using classes, the common styles are combined into a reusable *skin* and nothing is unnecessarily repeated.
+We just need to apply this skin class to all the elements and the result will be the same as what the first example would produce, except with less code and a possiblity for further reuse.

 ### How do you separate the container from the content?